guygregory/ChatToolkit/README.md

 4. GPT-3 helped me to apply word wrapping within the text boxes
 5. GPT-3 advised me how to change the font style
 6. I didn't have to work out how to extract the 'text' value from the returned JSON, because GPT-3 wrote the code to extract the value for me
+7. GPT-3 wrote all the comments (apart from the comments from the sample code)

 As a result: